Optically-Trapped Particle Tracking Velocimetry: Experiments

 The test section is a straight microchannel with a square cross-section.
 The width $w$ and height $h$ of the cross-section are both $15$~\um, as shown in Fig.~\ref{fig:setup-main}(b).
 An aqueous solution containing tracers fills the microchannel.
 Then, the fluid flow is driven by a pressure gradient $|\nabla_x p|$ with a resolution of approximately $0.01$~Pa.
 The $x$ component of the flow is denoted by $V=V(y,z)$.
 Using the incompressible Navier--Stokes equation and no-slip boundary condition on the channel walls, an analytical solution $V(y,z)$ is given as \cite{Bruus2007}

 where $\mu$ is the fluid viscosity and $|\nabla_x p|$ is assumed constant.

-The tracers are fluorescent, made of polystyrene (PS), and the tracer diameter is $1$~\um.
+The tracers are fluorescent, made of polystyrene (PS), and the tracer diameter is $d=1$~\um.
+The Stokes number of the tracer is much smaller than unity for a typical microfluidic setup (say, reference length $\approx 10$~\textmu m and reference speed $<1$~m/s; see \SI~\ref{sec:SI-sample-solution} \cite{Supp-THT2024}), and thus tracers follow the fluid flows.
+Moreover, the Reynolds number of the flow around the tracer is estimated as $Ud/\nu=10^{-5}\ll1$ with the reference flow speed $U=10$~\textmu m/s and the kinematic viscosity $\nu=1\times 10~^{-6}$~m$^2$/s, allowing us to consider the tracer in the Stokes-flow regime.

 The tracers are optically trapped at a measurement position, as shown in Fig.~\ref{fig:setup-main}(b).
 The $y$ positions of the trapped tracer are controlled by electrical input signals to the acousto-optic deflector (AOD).
 The $z$ position of the trapped tracer is controlled by the $z$ position of the focal plane.
 The switching between the trap and release phases [Fig.~\ref{fig:setup-main}(a)] should be as instantaneous as possible; at least, the transition time must be much shorter than the frame intervals of image acquisition.
 Therefore, we use the AOD, which has a response time on the order of microseconds.
-To be more specific, we move the focal spot away during in the release phase, rather than shutting out the laser using mechanical shutters.
+To be more specific, we move the focal spot away during the release phase, rather than shutting out the laser using mechanical shutters.

-The power of the trapping laser is estimated to be $<50$~mW at the measurement position.
-According to Ref.~\cite{Ito2007}, the temperature increase caused by the laser absorption is less than $1$~K with this power.
+The power of the trapping laser is estimated to be $\approx24$~mW at the measurement position.
+According to Refs.~\cite{Ito2007,Peterman2003}, the temperature increase caused by the laser absorption is less than $1$~K with this power, due to the low absorption coefficient of water $14.2$~m$^{-1}$ and that of polystyrene $6$~m$^{-1}$ at the wavelength of $1064$~nm.
+The effects of thermo-osmosis and thermophoresis caused by this temperature increase are estimated as $<0.5$~\textmu m/s \cite{Cordero2009,Tsuji2021,Tsuji2023,Piazza2008} (see \SI~\ref{sec:compute-thermoosmosis-thermophoresis-effect} \cite{Supp-THT2024} for details).
 Therefore, we neglect the effect of the laser-induced temperature increase.